Odilf/odilf.com/src/routes/blog/posts/sucesiones.md

 ## 2. Complex numbers

-Acutally, there is quite a simple workaround, but it's kind of cheesy.
+Actually, there is quite a simple workaround, but it's kind of cheesy.

 We know that complex numbers can be expressed as